 14) A widespread misconception disseminated by the media is that humans are making hurricanes worse.
 Below is a graph adapted from the NOAA showing hurricanes in the USA, dating back to 1850, and there’s been no appreciable increase in the frequency of hurricanes.
 There has been no increase in global hurricanes either (as shown here).

-15) Far from being environmentally deleterious, CO2 is a vital requirement for all life on the Earth and more CO2 would enhance the growth-rate of photosynthetic organisms in general.
+15) Far from being environmentally deleterious, CO2 is a vital requirement for all life on the Earth and more CO2 would enhance the growth-rate of photosynthetic organisms.
 According to Donohue et al 2013: “Using gas exchange theory, we predict that the 14% increase in atmospheric CO2 (1982 to 2010) led to a 5 to 10% increase in green foliage cover in warmer arid environments”.
 Hence more CO2 in the atmosphere means that more plant-life will grow which means that larger populations could be sustained.
 That’s a good thing.
-Click here to see a table that shows the increase in productivity of plant-foods from a 300ppmv increase in atmospheric CO2 (from Craig Idso 2013).
+Click here to see a table that shows the increase in productivity of plant-foods from a 300ppmv increase in CO2 (from Craig Idso 2013).

 16) According to the IPCC, in AR5, the solar forcing since pre-industrial times has been small, amounting to only 0.05 W/m2.
 However, there are various reconstructions that show a large increase in TSI since pre-industrial times.
 Quote from Egorova et al 2018: “There is no consensus on the amplitude of the historical solar forcing.
 The estimated magnitude of the total solar irradiance difference between the Maunder Minimum and present time ranges from 0.1 W/m2 to 6 W/m2 making uncertain the simulation of the past and future climate”.
 Quote from Scafetta et al 2018: “The solar radiative forcing is quite uncertain because from 1700 to 2000 the proposed historical TSI reconstructions vary greatly from a minimum of 0.5 W/m2 to a maximum of about 6 W/m2”.
 One of the reconstructions below (from the book, Climate Change The Facts) shows an increase in TSI of about 4 W/m2 since 1800 which works out at a forcing of 0.7 W/m2 (since TSI is traditionally converted into solar forcing by dividing by 4 in order to take into account the spherical geometry of Earth and multiplying by an albedo of about 0.7).
 That is 14 times greater than what the IPCC attribute to solar forcing since pre-industrial times.